ehsanlotfi/cheatsheets/!Front-end.md

       - OPTION Method
         -  Returns which HTTP methods are allowed for a resource.
         - Often used for CORS (browsers check permissions before the real request).
+        - `Preflight request` is a small request (using the OPTIONS method) that the browser sends to the server before the real request.
+It happens when the main request is not "simple" (for example, it uses custom headers or JSON).

 1. #### picture Tag
       -  Used to specify multiple image sources for different screen sizes or resolutions.
 It allows responsive images.